mykhakos/FreshPointSync/docs/source/product_page/index.rst

+.. _product-page-intro:

 Working with Product Pages
 ==========================

 A FreshPoint product page is represented by the ``ProductPage`` class.
-This class is used to fetch and store the data from the webpage.
-It provides methods for searching for products on the page, updating the data, and subscribing to product updates.
+It is used to fetch and store the data from the webpage, subscribe to product updates, seach for products and filter them based on various criteria, and more.

 .. toctree::
    :maxdepth: 2